lndroid/lndroid-framework/README.md

 Plus, Lndroid.Framework makes use of cool mobile technologies, like Keystore and Notifications, and handles various mobile restrictions like intermittent network connectivity.
 For instance, whenever a payment fails, it might spawn a Service to retry the payment.
 It might also schedule a background service to start the wallet every now and then to accept payments.
 This finally makes it practical to send payments between mobile wallets.

 To see a wallet based on Lndroid.Framework, check [Lndroid.Wallet](https://github.com/lndroid/lndroid-wallet/).
 To see an app integrated with the framework-based wallet, check [Lndroid.Messenger](https://github.com/lndroid/lndroid-messenger/).
+The client-side library for the apps is [Lndroid.Client](https://github.com/lndroid/lndroid-client/) (though it's sources are just an excerpt from the framework).

-To see sample app+wallet in action, check this video.
+To see sample app+wallet in action, check [this video](https://www.youtube.com/watch?v=bF-1QxFTvHU), with description available [here](https://github.com/lndroid/lndroid-wallet/).

 # TODO